 Benefit corporations and B Corps

 Even among for-profit SEs, there is a lack of kinship.
 Although benefit corporations and B Corps have many common characteristics, there is a stark absence of collaboration and sharing between the two.
-Benefit corporations can make decisions based on impact on the community, the environment and workers – not just shareholder value.
+Benefit corporations, a type of for-profit legal structure, can make decisions based on impact on the community, the environment and workers – not just shareholder value.
 B Corps, a certification program, evaluates for-profit companies that take social responsibility seriously.
 B Corps undergo a rigorous assessment in areas such as governance, social and environmental impact, and employee practices.

 We think these movements would benefit from working together and learning from one another.
 Yet, they operate as if there were a tall wall between them.